Kidsongs

-Kidsongs is an American children's media franchise that includes Kidsongs Music Video Stories on DVD and video, the Kidsongs TV series, CDs of children's songs, songbooks, sheet music, toys, and a merchandise website.
+Kidsongs is an American children's media franchise that includes Kidsongs Music Video Stories on DVD and video, the Kidsongs TV series, CDs of children's songs, songbooks, sheet music, toys and merchandise website.
 It was created by producer Carol Rosenstein and director Bruce Gowers of Together Again Video Productions.
 The duo had produced and directed over 100 music videos for Warner Bros.
 Records and took their idea of music videos for children to the record label.
 Warner Brothers funded the first video, "A Day at Old MacDonald's Farm".
-Shortly thereafter, a three-way partnership formed between TAVP, WBR, and View-Master Video, with TAVP responsible for production and WBR and View-Master responsible for distribution to video and music stores, and toy stores respectively.
+Shortly thereafter, a three-way partnership formed between TAVP, WBR and View-Master Video, with TAVP responsible for production and WBR and View-Master responsible for distribution to video and music stores, and toy stores respectively.

 Development

 The home video series was launched with four Kidsongs "Music Video Stories" being announced at New York's Toy Fair in February 1986.
 "A Day at Old MacDonald's Farm" was one of those first four and has sold over 4 million copies and won the Vira Award.
 Each half-hour video featured around 10 songs in a music video style production starring a group of children known as the "Kidsongs Kids".
 They sing and dance their way through well-known children's songs, nursery rhymes and covers of pop hits from the '50s, '60s, '70s and '80s, all tied together by a simple story and theme.